ClockSelect/myevic/README.md

         Light Sleep mode.
         *This setting is useless and forced to "OFF" on boxes with a X32 crystal (VTwo/Dual, AIO, Basic, eGrip II), and defaults to "ON" on other boxes.*
         On boxes where the Real-Time Clock is emulated (like the VTC-Mini), by setting the Light Sleep mode "ON", the box continues to drive the Real-Time Clock with the external 12.000MHz Crystal instead of the internal LIRC oscillator when entering sleep mode.
-This makes the Clock far more accurate and eliminates the need for the Clock Speed ratio, at the cost of a greater battery consumption (estimated 60~100mAh/day).
+This makes the Clock far more accurate and eliminates the need for the Clock Speed ratio, at the cost of a greater battery consumption (estimated less than 50 mAh/day).
         Using this setting, Clock accuracy is identical to those of real RTC boxes.

   * NFE